And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Anyway, popular science has decided to end comments.

-Suzanne, oh the last line didn't print her name here.
+Suzanne, oh, the last line didn't print her name here.

 They cut down, they eliminated comments because too many people are not agreeing with their supposed scientific conclusions on global warming and other things.

-We are as committed to fostering lively intellectual debate as we are to spreading the word of science far and wide.
+As the news arm of a 141-year-old science and technology magazine, we are as committed to fostering lively intellectual debate as we are to spreading the word of science far and wide.

 The problem is when trolls and spam bots overwhelm the former, diminishing our ability to do the latter.

-But even a fraction listen to this now, even a fractious minority wields enough power to skew a reader's perception of a story, recent research suggests.
+Even a fractious minority wields enough power to skew a reader's perception of a story, recent research suggests.

-Then through a randomly assigned condition, they read either epithet and insult laden comments or civil comments.
+Then, through a randomly assigned condition, they read either epithet and insult-laden comments or civil comments.

-And the results were written about in the New York Times op-ed, uncivil comments, not only polarized readers, they often changed a participant's interpretation of the story itself.
+Uncivil comments not only polarized readers, they often changed a participant's interpretation of the story itself.

-This is popular science cutting off comments because of a politically motivated decades-long war on expertise.
+This is popular science cutting off comments because of a politically motivated, decades-long war on expertise.

 What they don't understand is that they are politically motivated.